Click for possible route/stop changes on the day of your tour.

 This tour may not be suitable for children under 13 years of age.

-Hear about Captain Tony’s Saloon - Legendary for its spirits, in more ways than one, Captain Tony’s Saloon is a Key West icon where Ernest Hemingway, Tennessee Williams and many other famous folks frequented.
+Hear about Robert the Doll, a toy you don’t want to play with and about Captain Tony’s Saloon - Legendary for its spirits, in more ways than one, Captain Tony’s Saloon is a Key West icon where Ernest Hemingway, Tennessee Williams and many other famous folks frequented.

 Hurricane of 1846 – the Great Havana Hurricane.
 With its 200 mph winds and immense storm surge, the storm flattened many of the island’s homes and businesses, including the lighthouse.